covalent bonding

 Single, double and triple covalent bonds

-Oxygen atoms have 6 electrons in their outer shell so need to gain two electrons so when oxygen atoms join to form an oxygen molecule these molecules will contain double covalent bonds between the atoms.
-Nitrogen atoms having only 5 electrons in their outer electron shell need to gain 3 more electrons to complete the outer electron shell; so when nitrogen atoms join there will be six electrons in the area of overlap between the atoms.
-This means that there is a triple covalent bond between the atoms.
+Oxygen atoms have 6 electrons in their outer electron shell so they will need to gain two electrons to achieve a stable octet or full outer electron shell; so when oxygen atoms join together to form an oxygen molecule these molecules will contain double covalent bonds between the atoms.
+Nitrogen atoms having only 5 electrons in their outer electron shell need to gain 3 more electrons to completely fill their outer electron shell; so when nitrogen atoms join there will be six electrons in the area of overlap between the two nitrogen atoms, this means that there is a triple covalent bond between the two nitrogen atoms.
 The image below explains this in more detail:

 Carbon dioxide dot and cross diagram